rjsmith1999/IMMERSE/_pages/log.md

   - Xilinx configuration guide
   - Ultrascale+ Reference manual

 -------------------
+## Docs to make:
+ - deploy.sh to package and copy the petalinux build
+ - How to format the sd card
+ - How to make a new app for petalinux

 ## TODO:
 - Learn the process of building linux for Zynq/MPSoc (how and where do I apply the xdevconfig patch)
 - Maybe look at a tutorial for block designs in Vivado?